Jane Lindskold: Literary work

-Mentored by her friend, Roger Zelazny, she started publishing stories in 1992, and she published her first novel, Brother to Dragons, Companion to Owls in December, 1994.
+Mentored by her friend Roger Zelazny, she started publishing stories in 1992 and published her first novel, Brother to Dragons, Companion to Owls, in December, 1994.
 In her Athanor series, she writes about the creatures of legend — shape-shifters, satyrs, merfolk, and unicorns — who have sworn to keep their existence hidden from a human race prone to kill what it does not understand.
 In her Firekeeper Saga, she writes about a woman who discovers that politics among the wolves she was raised by and politics among human royalty are not so different.
+Lindskold was later in a relationship with Zelazny; at the time of his death, they were living together.
+She later completed two novels on the basis of notes and partial drafts left by him, Donnerjack and Lord Demon.

 Critical reception

 Charles de Lint, reviewing Changer, praised "Lindskold's ability to tell a fast-paced, contemporary story that still carries the weight and style of old mythological story cycles."
 Terri Windling called Brother to Dragons, Companion to Owls "a complex, utterly original work of speculative fiction."

 Lindskold lives in Albuquerque, New Mexico, with her husband, archaeologist Jim Moore.